FOUNDER & EDITOR

 CJ joined The Nevada Independent because he was excited about the opportunity to get in on the ground floor and again help create something new.

-In 2017, the website CJ built for The Indy's launch won Best Website from the Nevada Press Association.
-In 2018, CJ led the team that won First place in Digital Innovation from the Nevada Press Association for The Indy's Presidential Candidate Tracker.
+In 2017, the website CJ built (in less than two months) for The Indy's big launch won Best Website from the Nevada Press Association.
+In 2018, CJ also led the team that won First place in Digital Innovation from the Nevada Press Association for The Indy's Presidential Candidate Tracker.

 Stasy joined The Indy in August 2019 after coming home to Nevada from her “U.S. Air Force World Tour" including stints in Germany, New Mexico and Florida.
 Her extensive background in association management helped her maintain a people-first focus while working with active duty military members, retirees, veterans and their families in various administrative positions over the course of 15 years.